Why we’re doing this.

 Their final supply depot at Mount Hope, still frozen in place after more than a century, stands as one of the most selfless acts in the history of polar exploration.

-Three uniquely qualified explorers and an award-winning film crew will undertake and document a challenge never-before attempted: to locate the southernmost Ross Sea Party cache at S 83° latitude and complete Shackleton’s vision for the Imperial Trans-Antarctic Expedition.
+Three uniquely qualified explorers and an award-winning film crew will undertake and document an incredible challenge: to cross Antarctica towards the southernmost Ross Sea Party cache at S83° latitude and complete Shackleton’s vision for the Imperial Trans-Antarctic Expedition.